 EMAIL: PrincetonHistSociety@gmail.com

 Please note before proceeding: The information in the opening paragraph of the plan for the society’s museum is false.
 The building was not originally a general store in St. Marie.
 It was not pulled over land by oxen and horses in the dead of winter.
 It did not house a feed and seed store for over 100 years.
-I see a sad irony in a historical society not knowing the history of its own building, but it’s better than believing anyone would deceive the public by creating a more “marketable” history.
-The building was built in 1876 by Gardner Green as a lumber/hardware store.
-Several posts on this site relate the real history of the building at 630 West Water Street.
+I see a sad irony in a historical society not knowing, or ignoring, the history of its own museum building.
+The building was built in 1876 by Gardner Green as a lumber/hardware store, as recorded by the Wisconsin Historical Society in its Architecture and History Inventory.
+Several posts on this site relate the real story of the building at 630 West Water Street.
+The “folklore” version of the building’s history was created by society leaders in the 21st century as a marketing tool for the museum’s fundraising efforts.

 2019 ANNUAL REPORT